Friendship Day 2020: Different Types Of Friends We All Have In Our Lives

 4. The One Who Is Brutally Honest

-This is a kind of friend who will never fear to be brutally honest to you.
+This is a kind of friend who will never fear to be brutally honest with you.
 He/she will always tell you what's wrong with you.
 In case, your fashion sense is not so good, your brutally honest friend will tell you about the same.
-He/she will make you realise your fault without using any sugar coated word.
+He/she will make you realize your fault without using any sugar-coated word.
 You will always get to hear words like, ‘you don't deserve a person like him/her', ‘you are responsible for your own problems' or ‘your XYZ habit is quite unacceptable and you should think of bringing some positive changes in you'.
 He/she will never give a damn about what others think of him/her.

 5. The One Who Is Always Loud